AndrewBloodworth/pokeai_sdk/README.md

 - **Typed Zod Schemas**: We use `zod` to safely validate and transform inbound API data and outbound request shapes, reducing the likelihood of runtime errors.
 - **Manual SDK**: In accordance with the instructions, no auto-generated code was used.
 All request/response logic was implemented by hand.
 - **SDK Separation**: The code is structured using `lib`, `models`, and `sdk` folders to maintain clean separation of concerns—mirroring Speakeasy’s proven structure and making the SDK more maintainable and testable.
+- **Testing with Vitest**: We use Vitest as our testing framework for fast and modern unit + integration testing with great TypeScript support and performance.